9

 1. Form a strategy execution team

-Don't just rely on the same old senior leaders to execute strategy.
-Create a dream team of stakeholders responsible for reviewing past performance and identifying the information needed to create better strategies.
-And most importantly, involve stakeholders who will be involved in the execution itself.
-This way, you can plan, prioritize and execute strategic goals with a dedicated and motivated team from the get-go.
+Don't just rely on senior leaders to execute strategy.
+Create a dream team of stakeholders responsible for reviewing past performance and identifying the information needed to create a good strategy.
+And most importantly, involve stakeholders who will be involved in the execution itself—they will be able to provide additional context to your leadership team.
+This way, you can plan, prioritize, and execute strategic goals with a dedicated and motivated team from the get-go.

 3. Make adjustments when necessary